Do You Need an Immigration Exam?

 Required by USCIS for obtaining a US Green Card or Citizenship.

-The USCIS (United States Citizenship and immigration Service) requires medical examinations to obtain a US green card or Us citizenship.In this exam,, you will only be tested for conditions specified by immigration rules: the doctor will not appraise your general health or make thelth-re;ated recommendations.Although you don’t need to be entirely healthy to pass this exam, you cannot suffer from infectious diseases, drug addictions, or mental disorders.Only doctors designated by the USCIS as civil surgeons can complete an immigration exam.
+The USCIS (United States Citizenship and Immigration Service) requires medical examinations to obtain a US green card or Us citizenship.In this exam, you will only be tested for conditions specified by immigration rules: the doctor will not appraise your general health or make health-related recommendations.Although you don’t need to be entirely healthy to pass this exam, you cannot suffer from infectious diseases, drug addictions, or mental disorders.Only doctors designated by the USCIS as civil surgeons can complete an immigration exam.

 Remember to bring the following to your appointment:

-• Our pricing structure reflects recent changes in the complexity of immigration medical evaluations, ensuring compliance with updated USCIS requirements while maintaining efficiency and thoroughness in processing your I-693 form.
+Our pricing structure reflects recent changes in the complexity of immigration medical evaluations, ensuring compliance with updated USCIS requirements while efficiently processing your I-693 form.

 Complete your portion of I-693 before going to your appointment,